-On the journey, Rabbi Lowe said to the Golem: “We have created you from a lump of clay.
+On the journey, Rabbi Lowe spoke to the Golem.
+“We have created you from a lump of clay.
 Your mission is to protect the Jews from persecution.
 Your name will be Josef and you will live in the Rabbi’s house.
 Josef, you must obey my commands no matter when and wherever I may send you – into fire, into water, to jump from a roof or even to the seafloor.”

 Josef silently nodded and gestured to show he understood.